rodolfokeesey/Haverford_Environmental_Chamber/README.md

 -> Video_Queue # The temporary file that where the time lapse .avi video from the Thorlabs application is saved<br />
 -> Sample_Temp_Queue # The temporary file that where the .txt log from the Automation's Direct Solo Configuration application is saved<br />

+Clone the repository and update the path for each script to Chamber_Data.

 ENVIRONMENT

 These codes have been tested in Windows 10 in anaconder using Spyder.